rust-lang/reference/src/inline-assembly.md

 - LoongArch
 - s390x

-The compiler will emit an error if `asm!` is used on an unsupported target.
+The compiler will emit an error if an assembly macro is used on an unsupported target.

 r[asm.example]
 ## Example